 A dad and a father are two phrases people mistake, but they mean different.
 There is a lot I never knew about being a dad, but that doesn’t mean I can trade this feeling for anything.
 A couple of days ago, my fiancee and I were blessed with a baby boy.
 It’s the greatest feeling ever, I mean, I have had some huge successes be it in my career or life in general but this is something else.
 Initially, I thought that it would just be about being saluted ‘dad’ and hitting him back with ‘hey son’ but that’s not the case.
 There are so many things you think you are ready for but you’re not even close to being ready. check out my other article on you will neer be ready to be a dad.

-I thought being a dad was just about being able to pay bills but there surely is more to the title than most people perceive.
+I thought being a dad was just about being able to pay bills.
+But there surely is more to the title than most people perceive.
 First, you have two children.
 Here’s my analogy your wife and your newborn are your initial children.
 After childbirth, our ladies are tired and need time to heal especially if they had a tough experience.
 Children, on the other hand, have trouble adjusting to the new environment and you kinda have your hands full.
 But I think we’re made for this.
-It’s a challenge but then its a bittersweet feeling being part of your world and enjoying it while we’re at it.
+It’s a challenge but then it’s a bittersweet feeling.
+Being part of your small & private world and enjoying it while we’re at it.

 My initial days are not my best.
 The experience of sleepless nights is the worst.
 I literally had to wake up every few minutes to check on the little man.
-My fiancee struggled to wake up but I had a responsibility to make sure she slept and healed so I had to force her back to seep.
+My fiancee struggled to wake up but I had a responsibility to make sure she slept and healed.
+So I often forced her back to seep.
 There’s a lot I never knew about being a dad but I think I’m having the hang of it.
-Follow my #daddyadvice/#familyadvice here or join the conversation on twitter.
+Follow my #daddyadvice/#familyadvice here or join the conversation on Twitter.

-My piece of advice, know how to change diapers in the middle of the night when you can’t open your eyes fully such that it becomes second nature.
-Also, learn to be a gentleman because your fiancee will need that especially if she had a tough delivery experience that involved surgery.
+My first advice would be, know how to change diapers.
+You will need this skill in the middle of the night when you can’t open your eyes fully.
+It will need to become second nature.
+Also, learn to be a gentleman.
+Your fiancee will need that especially if she had a tough delivery experience.
 It is tiresome but it will be worth every effort.